the main vine, not the loose one.

 curious, respectful and appreciative using the Learning Area we

-Another interest is explaining why so many people say "I was never
+Another interest for me is understanding why so many people say "I

-"Oh Cool!
+students to say "Oh Cool!
 Maths again!
-I like maths" and after the lesson "Thank's
+I like maths" and after the

-I think Math-phobia is a mental disease of the modern world and
+I feel Math-phobia is a mental disease of the modern world and

 one, as math teachers, we must know more about to help prevent